Home > Destinations > North America > USA > California > San Diego > Active Pursuits > Beaches

 Pacific Beach

-There's always action here, particularly along Ocean Front Walk, a paved promenade featuring a human parade akin to that at L.A.'s Venice Beach boardwalk.
+There's always action here, particularly along Ocean Front Walk, a paved promenade featuring a human parade akin to L.A.'s Venice Beach boardwalk.
 It runs along Ocean Boulevard (just west of Mission Blvd.) to the pier.
-Surfing is popular year-round here, in marked sections, and the beach is well staffed with lifeguards.
+Surfing is popular year-round here, in marked sections; and the beach is well staffed with lifeguards.
 You're on your own to find street parking.
 Pacific Beach is also the home of Tourmaline Surfing Park, a half-mile north of the pier, where the sport's old guard gathers to surf waters where swimmers are prohibited; reach it via Tourmaline Street, off Mission Boulevard.

 Windansea Beach